-2020 Diaries: What It's Like To Get Out The Vote When You Can't Leave Your House
+A Week In The Life Of A Voter-Engagement Strategist In D.C.

 Location: Washington, D.C.

-As the former President of Rock the Vote and voter engagement consultant, I help nonprofits, philanthropists, and brands create and implement strategies to increase voter turnout in U.S. elections.
+As the former President of Rock the Vote and voter-engagement consultant, I help nonprofits, philanthropists, and brands create and implement strategies to increase voter turnout in U.S. elections.

 Advertisement